jrduncan831/ai_environments_at_tacc/docs/index.rst

 Overview
 --------
-This website is intended as a resource for setting up and managing environments tailored to AI and Machine Learning projects on systems hosted by the Texas Advanced Computing Center (TACC).
+This website is intended as a resource for setting up and managing environments tailored to AI and machine learning (ML) projects on systems hosted by the Texas Advanced Computing Center (TACC).

 What You Will Learn
 -------------------